puppetlabs/puppet-instruqt-tracks/pe-301-lab-3-0-refactor-the-apache-web-server-profile/01-refactor-profiles-with-parameters/assignment.md

 id: w2ebaevntvrz
 type: challenge
 title: Refactor the apache web server profile
-teaser: Extend the apache profile by using a class parameter to abstract port information.
+teaser: Extend the apache profile by using a class parameter to externalize the port information.
 Then, deploy your code to production.
 notes:
 - type: text
   contents: |-
     In this lab you will:

     - Run a PQL query to get the list of nodes in the dc-west data center.
-    - Extend the apache profile by using a class parameter to abstract port information.
+    - Extend the apache profile by using a class parameter to externalize the port information.
     - Test your changes by running Puppet against a specific node group.
     - Test your changes incrementally in a canary release.
 Within the subset of nodes in the canary release, you'll run Puppet in no-op mode and run it again normally.
     - Deploy code to the production environment.